• Skip to main content

 Best Practices

-You must read the entire book before stepping into the booth.
+You must do preliminary work before stepping into the booth.
 This point is a non-negotiable standard in the industry.

 If you don’t know where the story is headed, how can you possibly tell it well?